-Aymar Jean “AJ” Christian is assistant professor in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University and editor of Televisual.
+Aymar Jean “AJ” Christian is assistant professor in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University.

 Dr. Christian researches new media and creative economy.
 As part of this research he documents the changing market for television across popular and academic publications: on Televisual, but also for Slate, Indiewire, Tubefilter, among others; and academic journals Continuum, Transformative Works & Culture, First Monday, Cinema Journal and Communication, Culture and Critique.
-His book-length manuscript, Open TV: Indie Innovation and the Transformation of Creative Economy, will be the first full study on the rise of web video, incorporating years of documenting and participating in this emerging art form and market.
+His book-length manuscript, Open TV: Innovation Beyond Networks, will be the first full study on the rise of web video, incorporating years of documenting and participating in this emerging art form and market.

 Televisual has been linked to by The Atlantic, Gawker, and MSN, to name a few.
 Christian has offered media commentary on topics from web TV, film, race and sexuality for The New York Times, Reuters, Slate, The BIO Channel and NPR, among others.

 Christian received his PhD from the University of Pennsylvania’s Annenberg School for Communication, with a certificate in cinema studies.
 He received his bachelors degree from the University of Michigan in American Culture.
 He lives in Chicago.

 For press and speaking inquiries, you can contact him here.

 For more information, click on the subpages above.